wp-plugins/p3-profiler/readme.txt

 == Changelog ==

 = 1.0.4 =
- * Bugfix - uninstalling the plugin when it hasn't be activated can result in an error message
+ * Bugfix - uninstalling the plugin when it hasn't been activated can result in an error message

 = 1.0.3 =
  * Enforcing WordPress 3.3 requirement during activation